INTERVIEW AND PICTURES BY MARKO SYRJALA

 I’ve seen a lot of footage from that tour, and it looks incredible.
 At the time, Kiss had a lot of problems, especially with Peter Criss, so it was a really interesting tour on all levels?

 Jimmy Waldo: They had some major Peter Criss problems, yeah.
 It was pretty sad.
-Peter was in bad shape; sometimes he passed out in our dressing room.
-It was a strange time but the band, they were really good, and they were killing it live.
+Peter was in bad shape; sometimes, he passed out in our dressing room.
+It was a strange time, but the band was really good, and they were killing it live.
 The show was good, and it was fun for us, because of the crowd, you can’t get a better crowd than that.
 A Kiss crowd is really good because they’re a full span of musical taste.
 I remember going on stage.
 I think Atlanta, Omni, was the first gig with them.
 I walked on stage to 20,000 people or whatever it was.
-Then I saw mothers with Kiss makeup on, holding their child, who was maybe 12 or 14 with Kiss makeup singing their song and singing some of our songs, which really blew my mind.
+Then I saw mothers with Kiss makeup on, holding their child, who was maybe 12 or 14, with Kiss makeup singing their song and singing some of our songs, which blew my mind.
 People were holding up posters with our faces on them, and that was a real high point that blew my mind for sure.

 THE BIRTH OF WARRIOR

 Vinnie stepped in, and the band started to rehearse together.
-But wasn’t the original plan that he was going to be the new guitarist/lead vocalist for New England?
+But the original plan was that he would be the new guitarist/lead vocalist for New England?

 Jimmy Waldo: Yes.
-When I talked to him on the phone, it was obvious that he wanted to be a solo artist.
+When I talked to him on the phone, he obviously wanted to be a solo artist.
 He wanted to be Vinnie.
 He didn’t really want to be the replacement in New England.
 I think he looked at us more like an instant band, and he liked the band.
 He thought, “Here is a good band.”
 That if it works live and it did, then there is an instant band for him.
-We all went to L.A, but Vinnie made it very clear that he’s not going to be in New England.
-Which was okay with us, because we had auditioned some guys and listened to a lot of tapes.
-But nothing was really happening.
+We all went to L.A, but Vinnie made it very clear that he would not be in New England, which was okay with us because we had auditioned some guys and listened to a lot of tapes.
+But nothing was happening.
 We didn’t like anything we were hearing.
-As far as a replacement for John, that vibe that John had, we just didn’t feel that we were getting that.
+As far as a replacement for John, John had that vibe; we just didn’t feel that we were getting that.
 It didn’t look like we were going to get that.